-'Vax' has been chosen as the word of the year by the Oxford English Dictionary (OED), the media reported.
+'Vax' has been chosen as the word of the year by the Oxford English Dictionary (OED) earlier last month, the media reported.

 Due to the ongoing Covid-19 pandemic, words related to vaccines spiked in frequency in 2021, with double-vaxxed, unvaxxed and anti-vaxxer all seeing a surge in use, the BBC reported.